Anne Hutchinson: Church trial

-Here Cotton was making a link between Hutchinson's theological ideas and the more extreme behaviour credited to the antinomians and familists.
+Here Cotton was making a link between Hutchinson's theological ideas and the behavior antinomians and familists had been accused of, or associated with.
 He concluded:

 With this, Hutchinson was instructed to return in one week on the next lecture day.

 Cotton had not yet given up on his parishioner.
 With the permission of the court, Hutchinson was allowed to spend the week at his home, where the recently arrived Reverend John Davenport was also staying.
 All week, the two ministers worked with her and, under their supervision, she wrote out a formal recantation of her unsound opinions that had formerly brought objection.
 Hutchinson stood at the next meeting on Thursday, 22 March and read her recantation in a subdued voice to the congregation.
 She admitted to having been wrong about the soul and spirit, wrong about the resurrection of the body, wrong in prophesying the destruction of the colony, and wrong in her demeanour toward the ministers, and she agreed that sanctification could be evidence of justification (what she called a "covenant of works") "as it flowes from Christ and is witnessed to us by the Spirit".
 Had the trial ended there, she would likely have remained in good standing with the Boston church, and had the possibility of returning some day.

 Wilson explored an accusation made by Shepard at the end of the previous meeting, and new words brought on new assaults.
 The outcome of her trial was uncertain following the first day's grilling, but her downfall came when she would not acknowledge that she held certain theological errors before her four-month imprisonment.
 With this, she was accused of lying but, even at this point, Winthrop and a few of the ministers wanted her soul redeemed because of her significant evangelical work before she "set forth her owne stuffe".
 To these sentiments, Shepard vehemently argued that Hutchinson was a "Notorious Imposter" in whose heart there was never any grace.
 He admonished the "heinousness of her lying" during a time of supposed humiliation.

 Shepard had swayed the proceedings, with Cotton signalling that he had given up on her, and her sentence was presented by Wilson:

 Hutchinson was now banished from the colony and removed from the congregation, and her leading supporters had been given three months to leave the colony, including Coddington and Coggeshall, while others were disenfranchised or dismissed from their churches.
 The court in November had ordered that 58 citizens of Boston and 17 from adjacent towns be disarmed unless they repudiated the "seditious label" given them, and many of these people followed Hutchinson into exile.